Chestnut Herbal School

 A closeup of Usnea (Usnea spp.).

-Usnea is more effective as a tincture rather than tea when treating infections, as its antimicrobial properties are more alcohol soluble.
-I tincture dried usnea with organic grain alcohol at 1:4 95%, and fresh usnea at 1:2 95%.
+Usnea is more effective as a tincture than as a tea when treating infections since its antimicrobial properties are more alcohol-soluble.
+I tincture dried usnea with organic grain alcohol at 1:4 95% and fresh usnea at 1:2 95%.
 I use a glass blender to create an usnea/alcohol slurry.

 Contraindications: Usnea should only be used on a short-term basis, and can be very drying to the sinuses.